Sardis: Persian Period

 After the destruction, Sardis was rebuilt and continued to be an important and prosperous city.
 Though it was never again the capital of an independent state, it did serve as the capital for the satrapy of Sparda and formed the end station of the Persian Royal Road which began in Persepolis.
 It acted as a gateway to the Greek world, and was visited by notable Greek leaders such as Lysander and Alcibiades, as well as the Persian kings Darius I and Xerxes.

 Relatively little of Persian Sardis is visible in the archaeological record.
 The city may even have been rebuilt outside the limits of the Lydian-era walls, as evidenced by authors such as Herodotus who place the Persian era central district along the Pactolus stream.
 The material culture of the city was largely continuous with the Lydian era, to the point that it can be hard to precisely date artifacts based on style.

-Notable developments of this period include adoption of the Aramaic script alongside the Lydian alphabet and the "Achaemenid bowl" pottery shape.
+Notable developments of this period include adoption of the Aramaic alphabet alongside the Lydian alphabet and the "Achaemenid bowl" pottery shape.
 Jewelry of the period shows Persian-Anatolian cultural hybridization.
 In particular, jewelers turned to semi-precious stones and colored frit due to a Persian prohibition on gold jewelry among the priestly class.
 Similarly, knobbed pins and fibulae disappear from the archaeological record, reflecting changes in the garments with which they would have been used.

 Buildings from this era include a possible predecessor of the later temple to Artemis as well as a possible sanctuary of Zeus.
 Textual evidence suggests that the city was known for its paradisoi as well as orchards and hunting parks built by Tissaphernes and Cyrus the Younger Burials of this period include enormous tumuli with extensive grave goods.

 In 499 BC, Sardis was attacked and burned by the Ionians as part of the Ionian Revolt against Persian rule.
 The subsequent destruction of mainland Greek cities was said to be retribution for this attack.
 When Themistocles later visited Sardis, he came across a votive statue he had personally dedicated at Athens, and requested its return.